 Since the Heath was announced as a Big Local area in 2012, she has worked to support delivery of Heath Big Local, offering support and guidance to the Partnership and a link to East Staffordshire Borough Council where needed to assist with the delivery of projects.

 As a non-resident member of the Partnership, Sara doesn’t have voting rights at meetings and so continues to act in an advisory capacity.

 - Responsibilities – Community Engagement at Trent and Dove Housing

 The Heath Big Local area contains a high concentration of Trent & Dove properties.
 Dawn is the Community Engagement Manager at Trent & Dove Housing, a role that enables her to work with community groups to encourage community participation while facilitating and developing projects that meet community need and interest.

-She has facilitate a community project which was awarded the Queens Award for Voluntary Service in 2016.
+Dawn has facilitated a community project which was awarded the Queens Award for Voluntary Service in 2016.

 Outside of work, Dawn’s interests include travelling, walking her dog and spending time with her family.
-She has also overcome a fear of water, to become a paid, qualified scuba diver.
+She has also overcome a fear of water, to become a PADI qualified scuba diver.